 Liviu Mocan is best known for his monumental sculpture for the 500th anniversary of Calvin’s birth in 2009, which was exhibited in Geneva for over a year, initially in the central park near the Reformers’ Wall.
 ‘Invitation/Decalogue’ was a circle of ten pillars, each one resembling a finger on the side facing inwards, but narrowing to a blade on the outside.
 This created a powerful metaphor for the creative influence of biblical law.

-We are planning to display Five Foundations ~ the Reformation in perspective outside Great St Mary’s church in the centre of Cambridge in the autumn of 2017.
+We are planning to display Five Foundations ~ the Reformation in perspective outside Great St Mary’s church in the centre of Cambridge from August-December 2018.

 Would you like to join us in commissioning this exhibition?
 Anyone making a donation towards the costs of creating, shipping and installing the sculptures will be invited to participate in the project at the supporter, collaborator or sponsor levels.
 Please click here to find out more on our contributors page.
 Thank you!